syncfusion-content/javascript-docs/js/api/ejRibbon.md

-It is used to show the ribbon backstage page.
+Displays the ribbon backstage page.